 I went out for a walk to clear my head and get a cup of coffee.
 I spend the first two hours of my workday crafting information security governance documents and I needed a break.
 As I walked along the sidewalk I started reading an article by photographer Jorge Quintero’s.
 A lot of what Jorge wrote connected with me but the one word that made me stop to think was the word “avid”.

 My byline says it all.
 I’m an avid photographer.
 That’s what this blog is about with a strong emphasis on photography and yet sometimes not just limited to that.
 I will always have a stronger connection with blogs that bundle their content with a first-class personal story and whether I write about a photography gear I own or an experience I had shooting, it will never just be another gear review or rant as I will always aim to instill personal meaning into it.

 Like Jorge, I admire the work of other photographers.
-Trey Ratcliff is one photographer whom I admire greatly.
+Trey Ratcliff is one photographer whom I admire much.
 However, I am not inspired by them.
-For me inspiration comes while out walking while listening to trance music from my favorite artist like Armin van Buren and Chase & Status.
+For me, inspiration comes while out walking while listening to trance music from my favourite artist like Armin van Buren and Chase & Status.
 Music can change my mood.
 Often the music that I’m listening to triggers a thought which causes me to see something in a scene that resonates with me and triggers and emotion.
 Like a word.

 - When they find out I’m a photographer. ↩